 "She's me employee."

 It spared her a glance.
-"She's pretty, I suppose," it pronounced, and went back to grooming.
+"She's pretty, I suppose, but only just," it pronounced, and went back to grooming.

 Alice scowled.
 "I have a name."
 She narrowed her eyes and added, "you're pretty too."